Quantum router of silicon-vacancy centers via a diamond waveguide: Introduction

-In this work, in contrast to the conventional quantum-router schemes relying on active path-switching architectures \cite{PhysRevLett.111.103604,PhysRevA.92.063836,PhysRevA.105.013711,PhysRevA.98.063809,PhysRevA.99.033827,PhysRevA.109.053707,PhysRevA.89.013805}, we propose a quantum router operating on a principle similar to that of a classical WiFi.
+In this work, to overcome these limitations, we propose a quantum router operating on a principle similar to that of a classical WiFi.
 Enabling a simultaneous transfer of quantum states from a single source node to multiple target nodes, our scheme works in the non-Markovian dynamics of an array of SiV centers interacting with the phonon modes in a one-dimensional diamond waveguide.
 We find that the strain-induced strong spin-phonon coupling in the diamond waveguide drives the hybrid SiV-phonon system to form multiple bound states, whose formation makes the long-distance entanglement among multiple nodes persistent and the multiplexed quantum-state transfer via the waveguide robust to the decoherence.
-Our result efficiently solves two key challenges in quantum routing.
+Our result efficiently solves these key challenges in quantum routing.
 It not only enriches the implementation approaches of quantum routing, but also provides an effective pathway for scalable noise-resistant quantum networks.

 This paper is organized as follows.
 In Sec. \ref{1}, we show the system consisting of an array of SiV centers coupled to a one-dimensional diamond waveguide.
 In Sec. \ref{2}, we derive the energy spectrum of the total system and investigate its non-Markovian dynamics of the SiV centers.
 A comprehensive discussion is presented on the entanglement and state transfer dynamics in quantum router containing two and three SiV centers.
 Finally, we provide the discussions on the experimental realization of our proposal and summarize the main conclusions in Sec. \ref{3}.